d3sformal/panda/README.md

     * ``fread(f, o)`` for ``o.f``
     * ``aread(arr, a, i)`` for ``a[i]``

-Method context may define predicates over the keyword ``return``, which are used for propagation of truth values of predicates over method call boundaries.
+In a method context, you may define predicates over the keyword ``return``, which are used for propagation of truth values of predicates over method call boundaries.

 ## Running ##

-To run Abstract Pathfinder, simply issue the following command within the directory containing _apf_
+To run Abstract Pathfinder, simply issue the following command within the directory containing APF.
 ```
 bin/run.sh {path-to-a-jpf-file}
 ```